 Harmonic and flicker analysis requires application specification knowledge, in-depth distribution theory, and drive topology expertise.
 Quad Plus utilizes all of these competencies to develop precise mathematical models and deliver accurate and reliable analyses.
 We also collect all the data needed for negotiating with the power company and provide a power single diagram of the facility, flicker analysis, and recommendations for meeting IEEE and local quality standards.
-Flicker Mitigation with Clean Power Drive Case Study
+See our Flicker Mitigation with Clean Power Drive Case Study.

 We use a 3D modeling process so you can see exactly what you’re getting before it is built, and spot trouble to make changes and modifications before construction.
 Your drawings can be sent to your architect to ensure a perfect fit.
 Plus, because we already have exact specifications, upgrades and servicing are easier.

 Secure, remote diagnostics mean faster repairs.
 We offer on-site repair services from the best professionals in the business and treat each call as an emergency.
 Our customer service line is staffed 24 hours a day, 7 days a week to keep you up and running.